nooway077/roccat-iokit/README.md

 # ROCCAT-IOKIT
 At the time of writing this, Roccat didn't have any software for MacOS so  I decided to create something from scratch which could enable me to change some settings of the mouse when I don't have a PC around.
-The functionality of this repo is pretty basic, but it is aimed to help getting started of writing drivers for unspecified usb devices from scratch.
+The functionality of this repo is pretty basic, but it is aimed to help getting started with writing drivers for unspecified usb devices from scratch.

 ## Table of contents